Dariush-Cyrus/Dariush-Cyrus.github.io/content/blog/notebook-onboarding/index.md

 ---
-title: ⚡️ Turn Jupyter Notebooks into Blog Posts
+title: ⚡️ Highlighting My Foundation in Theoretical Physics
 summary: Publish your data science and research directly from Jupyter Notebooks.
 No screenshots required.
 date: 2024-07-15
 authors: